semantifyit/RocketRML/Readme.md

 The mapper supports XML, JSON and CSV as input format.
 For querying the data, [JSONPath](https://www.npmjs.com/package/jsonpath-plus) (json), [XPath](https://www.npmjs.com/package/xpath) (xml) and [csvjson](https://www.npmjs.com/package/csvjson) (csv) are used.
 Since JSON is supported natively by javascript, it has a huge speed benefit compared to XML.

-Therefore the mapper also contains a [C++ version](https://github.com/ThibaultGerrier/XpathIterator) (which uses [pugixml](https://pugixml.org/)) of the XML-parser which is disabled by default, but can be enabled via the options parameter `xpathLib: 'pugixml'`.
+Therefore, the mapper also contains a [C++ version](https://github.com/ThibaultGerrier/XpathIterator) (which uses [pugixml](https://pugixml.org/)) of the XML-parser which is disabled by default, but can be enabled via the options parameter `xpathLib: 'pugixml'`.

 XPath 3.1 is available through [fontoxpath](https://www.npmjs.com/package/fontoxpath) and must be enabled through the option: `xpathLib: 'fontoxpath'`